nahojkap/jahspotify/README.md

 ## To build

 Jah'Spotify supports the Linux and Windows versions of libspotify (see below for more details on building on Windows).

+To build the sources first check them out from git

+    git clone git://github.com/johanlindquist/jahspotify.git
+    cd jahspotify

-You also need to download and install libspotify & request an API key from Spotify.
+Next, you need to download and install libspotify & request an API key from Spotify.
 This can be done on the http://developer.spotify.com website.

 Generate the key and download the C code version of it.
 Place this in a file called AppKey.h in the